-As a first-time founder, the statistics that saturate the media surrounding the number of startups failures can be a little unnerving.
+As a first-time founder, the statistics that saturate the media surrounding the number of startups that fail can be a little daunting.

-The trick is to know which common factors can cause failures and learn the valuable lessons from these frequently seen mistakes to avoid them happening to you.
+The trick is to know which common factors can cause failures and learn the valuable lessons from their mistakes to avoid them happening to you.

 Failure number one: A lack of research